ncortim/s2-ndvi/README.md

-# s2-ndvi
-This repository contains Python code for calculating the Normalized Difference Vegetation Index (NDVI) from Sentinel-2 Level 2A imagery using GDAL.
-The script reads the Red and Near Infrared (NIR) bands from Sentinel-2 data, computes NDVI, and outputs the result as a Cloud Optimized GeoTIFF (COG).

 # Sentinel-2 NDVI Computation Tool

 This Python tool calculates the Normalized Difference Vegetation Index (NDVI) from Sentinel-2 satellite imagery and outputs the result as a Cloud Optimized GeoTIFF (COG).
 The tool is designed to work with Sentinel-2 Level-2A data stored in a directory with the extension .SAFE, specifically targeting the 10m resolution bands.